lcrestini/yarp/README.md

 # Yarp
 Yet another ROS rover project

-Yarp is an open-source project aimed to design a
+# Yarp is an open-source project aimed to design a:
 - simple
 - documented
 - scalable